2026-27 General WMA Regulations

 - operate a boat in a negligent or reckless manner.
 This may result in a one-year ban on all WMAs.

-- use cutting devices other than hunting knives, pocket knives and pocket saws
+- use cutting devices other than hunting knives, pocket knives, bone saws and pocket saws.

-- leave personal property on a WMA, except trail cameras and legal portable stands and blinds
+- leave personal property on a WMA, except trail cameras and legal portable stands and blinds.
+All trail cameras must be labeled with owner’s identification information.

 A portable hunting stand is any device or structure used for the purpose of hunting that can be carried and erected by hand.

-Portable hunting stands and blinds and associated equipment using no metal objects (such as screwin steps) to be screwed or driven into trees may be used, but must have the owner’s name and address permanently attached.
-Stands must be moved at least 200 yards after seven days.
+Portable hunting stands and blinds and associated equipment using no metal objects (such as screw-in steps) to be screwed or driven into trees may be used, but must have the owner’s name and address or CID permanently affixed and must be moved at least 200 yards after 14 consecutive days.
+AGFC is not responsible for damage to personal property (deer stands, blinds, trail cameras etc.) left on wildlife management areas from habitat management activities.
+The habitat management activities include but are not limited to timber harvest, controlled burns, food plot preparation, fire lane preparation.

-Deer stands and blinds may not be placed on a WMA more than seven days before deer archery season and must be removed from the WMA within seven days after the close of deer archery season.
+Deer stands and blinds may not be placed on a WMA more than 14 days before deer archery season and must be removed from the WMA within 14 days after the close of deer archery season.

 Portable, pop-up blinds must have 144 square inches of blaze orange or chartreuse visible from all sides of the blind during firearms deer, bear and elk seasons on WMAs.

-On USDA Forest Service lands, portable stands must comply with USDA Forest Service regulations.
+On national forest lands, portable stands must comply with U.S. Forest Service regulations.

-Each WMA is a separate zone for which the Commission may establish and apply hunting regulations.
-All private lands (including any combinations of lands separately owned, and regardless of whether such lands touch a road, creek, stream, river, lake or other waterbody) that are completely surrounded by WMA lands (except NWRs) shall be considered as inholdings.
-Such inholdings shall be subject to the same regulations pertaining to hunting season dates, hunting hours, bag limits and hunting permits as the surrounding WMA.
+All private lands (including any combinations of lands separately owned, and regardless of whether such lands touch a road, creek, stream, river, lake or other waterbody) completely surrounded by WMA lands (except NWRs) are subject to the same regulations pertaining to hunting season dates, hunting hours and bag limits as the surrounding WMA.

-Private lands that are completely surrounded by ANHC or NWR lands shall be subject to the same state regulations pertaining to hunting season dates, hunting hours, bag limits and hunting permits as the surrounding or nearest adjacent private land deer zone plus any federal regulations pertaining to ANHC or NWR inholdings.
+Exception: Private lands completely surrounded by ANHC or NWR lands are subject to hunting season dates, hunting hours, bag limits and hunting permits as the surrounding or nearest adjacent private land deer zone plus any federal regulations pertaining to ANHC or NWR inholdings.

 On leased lands WMAs: